osisoft/PI-Adapter/V1/Configuration/Configuration tools.md

 # Configuration tools

+OSIsoft adapters can be configured with either EdgeCmd utility or one of the REST tools described in this topic.

 ## EdgeCmd utility

 You can use the [EdgeCmd utility](https://github.com/osisoft/Edgecmd/blob/master/V1/EdgeCmd%20utility/EdgeCmd%20utility.md) on both Linux and Windows to configure OSIsoft adapters.